JelleFremery/ContinuousMonitoring_AzureFest2024/README.md

 - [Aspir8](https://github.com/prom3theu5/aspirational-manifests)
 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/)

-To build the docker images, store them in AzUre Container Registry and deploy them as Azure Container apps, run the `DeployTo-Azure.ps1` script in the root of this repository.
+To build the docker images, fill out missing config, store images in Azure Container Registry and deploy them as Azure Container apps, run the `DeployTo-Azure.ps1` script in the root of this repository.